 Costa Rica is known not only for its lush jungle rainforest but also for its stunning coastline.
-The country is flanked by both the Caribbean and the Pacific Ocean which opens it up to a diverse range of beaches.
+The country is flanked by both the Caribbean and the Pacific Ocean, which opens it up to a diverse range of beautiful beaches.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-From tropical white sand beaches to black sand beauties, there are Costa Rican beaches to suit every taste.
+From tropical white sand beaches to black sand beauties, there are Costa Rica’s Pacific coast has beaches to suit every taste.

 Best Beaches in Costa Rica

-Besides breathtaking beauty, some of the best beaches Costa Rica are ideal for outdoor adventures.
-Whether you are into swimming, surfing, snorkelling, or spending the day with your little ones by the coast – there are beautiful beaches that will suit your fancy.
+Besides breathtaking beauty, some of the best beaches in Costa Rica are ideal for outdoor adventures.
+Whether you are into swimmingsurfingsnorkelling, or spending the day with your little ones by the coast – there are beautiful beaches that will suit your fancy.

-These are the best beaches in Costa Rica based on your likings.
-So, grab your maps of Costa Rica beaches and head out to explore!
+These are the best beaches in Costa Rica based on your liking.
+So, grab your maps of Costa Rica’s best beaches and head out to explore!

 Best Swimming Beaches in Costa Rica